Trout Fishing

 inexpensive.
 Whatever your taste, a few pounds, sometimes none at all,

-will get you a day's trout fishing in any part of the country.
-So where to
+will get you a day's trout fishing in many parts of the country, if you

-look at what is available.
-I have divided the country into
+let's look at what is available.
+I have divided the country

-four main regions - all have some great trout fishing to offer
+into four main regions - all have some great trout fishing

 |